Solid-state platform for cooperative quantum dynamics driven by correlated emission: Single-excitation sector

 where the coefficients $J_k$ and $\Gamma_k$ are defined as

-where $n$ is a non-negative integer and $a$ the lattice constant of the qubit array.
+where $n$ are non-negative integers and $a$ the lattice constant of the qubit array.
 Here, $J_k$ and $\Gamma_k$ can be identified as, respectively, the frequency shift with respect to the isolated qubit frequency $\omega_{qi}$ and the single-excitation decay rate of mode $k$.

 Figures~\ref{Fig22}(a) and (b) display the dependence of the collective excitation spectrum $J_k$ and the decay rate $\Gamma_k$ on wavevectors within the first Brillouin zone.
-We observe that the single-excitation modes of the array near the center of the Brillouin zone, i.e., within the green dashed lines in Fig.~\ref{Fig22}(a), have quasi-momenta that are smaller than the maximum momentum of the spin waves in the magnetic film at the same energy.
+We observe that the single-excitation modes of the array near the center of the Brillouin zone, i.e., within the green dashed lines in Fig.~\ref{Fig22}(a), have quasi-momenta along the chain direction that are smaller than the maximum momentum of the spin waves in the magnetic film at the same energy.
 As a result, these modes can strongly couple to the spin waves of the reservoir, leading to rapid decay characterized by a relaxation rate $\Gamma_{k}$ that is larger than that of an isolated qubit, as shown by Fig.~\ref{Fig22}(b).
 This behavior is symptomatic of superradiance.
 On the other hand, modes with quasi-momenta greater than the momentum of the magnon modes are completely decoupled from the magnons.
 These modes are unable to radiate away energy through the bath, resulting in long-lived, subradiant states.
-An akin effect has been noted for atoms interacting with light -- specifically, spin wavevectors whose magnitudes exceed the dispersion relation of light, i.e., $|k|>\omega/c$ with $c$ being the light speed, have exactly zero decay rate in the limit of an infinite chain~\cite{asenjo2017exponential}.
+An akin effect has been noted for atoms interacting with light -- specifically, spin wavevectors whose magnitudes exceed the dispersion relation of light, i.e., $|k|>\omega/c$ with $c$ being the light speed, have exactly zero decay rate in the limit of an infinite chain~\cite{asenjo2017exponential,albrecht2019subradiant}.